satyajeetn/satyajeetn.github.io/_pages/about.md

 [PDF](https://eccc.weizmann.ac.il/report/2023/021/)

 **MISCELLANEOUS**
 Outside of work I like to climb, bike and hike.
 Amongst some of the places I have climbed include the New River Gorge, Carderock, Stauton State Park, Annapolis Rock, Joshua Tree Natioanal Park.
-Yes, the guy in the [green sunhoodie](https://www.mountainproject.com/route/110261733/infatuation) is me!
+Yes, I am on mountain project and the guy in the [green sunhoodie](https://www.mountainproject.com/route/110261733/infatuation) is me!